-Often people who don’t have much experience with coding perceive it as being exceptionally challenging.
-They imagine that in order to build a beautiful and interactive a website, you have to be computer genius and Harvard dropout like Mark Zuckerberg, the founder of Facebook.
-Furthermore, movies, television shows and other forms of media reinforce inaccurate stereotypes that most coders are logic-driven to the point of being cold, calculating, or socially awkward.
-These stereotypes aren’t true though.
+Often, people who don’t have much experience with coding see it as exceptionally challenging.
+They imagine that in order to build a beautiful and interactive a website, you have to be computer genius or Harvard dropout like Mark Zuckerberg, the founder of Facebook.
+Further, movies, TV shows and other forms of media reinforce inaccurate stereotypes that most coders are logic-driven to the point of being cold, calculating or socially awkward.
+These stereotypes aren’t true.

-Although coding can require a certain amount of analytical thinking, website development and other forms of coding can also being incredibly creative.
-I consider myself to be fairly artistic, having a strong background in film, dance, theater, music, photography, and even pottery.
+Although coding can require a certain amount of analytical thinking, website development and other forms of coding can also be incredibly creative.
+I consider myself to be fairly artistic, having a background in film, dance, theater, music, photography and even pottery.
 When I hop on the computer to start developing a new website, I feel just as imaginative as I would in a theater or production studio.
-People often look surprised when I tell them my interests are in the arts, human rights, and coding.
+People often look surprised when I tell them my interests are in the arts, human rights and coding.
 To others, these hobbies seem disjointed, but they all tie together via an interest in creative design and human storytelling.
-Don’t be dissuaded from trying out website development just because you don’t view yourself as the typical programmer, coding is also a fun and innovative artistic process.
+Don’t be dissuaded from trying to learn website development just because you don’t view yourself as the typical programmer; coding is also a fun and innovative artistic process.

-When I ask friends why they haven’t started learning to code, despite their general interest, they often state that the hurdles are simply too overwhelming and high.
+When I ask friends why they haven’t started learning how to code, despite their general interest, they often state that the hurdles are simply too overwhelming.
 I completely understand how it can seem intimidating to start website development as a beginner, but just reframing your perspective can eliminate that fear.
-Many of the people I know who are interested in learning to code are interested because it could increase their potential job opportunities, lead to making easy money by launching a start-up, or it everyone else is entering the tech industry.
-All of these are common reasons for wanting to learn to code, but they aren’t ones that will motivate you long-term.
-Coding takes time and patience, and if you’re learning to code only for external fulfillment, the time you blocked off to practice PHP will likely be spent watching TV instead.
+Many of the people I know who are interested in learning to code are interested because it could increase their potential job opportunities or can lead to making easy money by launching a start-up.
+All of these are fine reasons for wanting to learn to code, but if they are the only ones, they probably won’t be enough to motivate you long-term.
+Coding takes time and patience, and if you’re learning to code only for external fulfillment, you might find the time you blocked off to practice PHP will be spent watching TV.

-In photography, photographers are constantly considering who the intended audience is, what mood or emotions the image should convey, and where the viewer’s eye should first look.
-The photographer can incorporate these details by changing the model’s pose, altering the lighting or background, zooming in for a close up or zooming out for a wide-angle view, and many more details that can transform a photograph from standard to stunning.
+Photographers are constantly considering who the intended audience is, what mood or emotions the image should convey and where the viewer’s eye should first look.
+The photographer can incorporate these details by changing the model’s pose, altering the lighting or background, zooming in for a close up or zooming out for a wide-angle view and many more details that can transform a photograph from standard to stunning.

 When you’re first learning film production and editing, you have to keep playing around with the settings.
 Between the video camera and the editing software, there are hundreds of buttons and settings to choose from.
-It can take hours just trying to understand the basics and finish filming and editing a short thirty-second clip.
-However, with just a little practice, you feel comfortable with the fundamentals and could produce the same video in a snap.
+It can take hours just trying to understand the basics and finish filming and editing a 30 second clip.
+However, with just a little practice, you could produce the same video in a snap.
 Once these basics are mastered, film becomes exponentially more fun because you can start experimenting with complex features.
 Want a scene to take place on the moon?
 No problem!
 Instead of trying to find the right props and set location to mimic the moon, you can just film on a green-screen and edit in the moon background later.

 Jump in headfirst!

 Like when you’re learning any new skill or art form, sometimes you just need to dive right in and figure it out as you go!
-There are dozens of free resources, videos, interactive classes, and more that can teach you coding at your own pace.
+There are dozens of free videos, interactive classes and other resources that can teach you coding at your own pace.
 If you need support or guidance along the way, consider finding a friend or school club that can offer advice.
 No matter what your artistic passions are, website development can be a fun way to expand your creative horizon, so just jump on in!